-(c) Generation Resources operating in the synchronous condenser fast-response mode; and
+(c) Generation Resources operating in the synchronous condenser fast-response mode;

-(c) Load Resources controlled by high-set under-frequency relays.
+(c) Load Resources controlled by high-set under-frequency relays; and

+(d) Controllable Load Resources.

-(2) The amount of RRS provided by individual Generation Resources is limited by the ERCOT-calculated maximum MW amount of RRS for the Generation Resource subject to its verified droop performance as described in the Nodal Operating Guide.
-The default value for any newly qualified Generation Resource shall be 20% of its HSL.
+(2) The amount of RRS provided by individual Generation Resources or Controllable Load Resources is limited by the ERCOT-calculated maximum MW amount of RRS for the Generation Resource or Controllable Load Resource subject to its verified droop performance as described in the Nodal Operating Guide.
+The default value for any newly qualified Generation Resource or Controllable Load Resource shall be 20% of its HSL.
 A Private Use Network with a registered Resource may use the gross HSL for qualification and establishing a limit on the amount of RRS capacity that the Resource within the Private Use Network can provide.

+(3) A QSE’s Load Resource must be loaded and capable of unloading the scheduled amount of RRS within ten minutes of instruction by ERCOT and must either be immediately responsive to system frequency or be interrupted by action of under-frequency relays with settings as specified by the Operating Guides.

-(3) Any QSE providing RRS shall provide communications equipment to provide ERCOT with telemetry for the output of the Resource.
+(4) Any QSE providing RRS shall provide communications equipment to provide ERCOT with telemetry for the output of the Resource.

-(4) Resources capable of FFR providing RRS must provide a telemetered output signal, including breaker status and status of the frequency detection device.
+(5) Resources capable of FFR providing RRS must provide a telemetered output signal, including breaker status and status of the frequency detection device.